Gurvan-dev/jasmin.nvim/README.md

 ## Colors

 Jasmin mainly relies on 16 colors.
-If you use a 16-color terminal, it will fall back to these colors if you configurate your terminal accordingly.
-You can set your terminal color to match them easily.
+You can set your terminal color to match these for a uniform look:

 | Code | Color                                                         | Hex code | Code | Color                                                         | Hex Code |
 |:----:|:-------------------------------------------------------------:|:--------:|:----:|:-------------------------------------------------------------:|:--------:|